 Oxygen depletion compared to carbon dioxide emissions.

 Author’s note: This isn’t one for my usual audience.
 It’s super heavy on the science.
 If you want to know the answer to how much oxygen is consumed by fossil fuels and three reasons why oxygen depletion may be the bigger problem, just skip to the bottom.
-(One reason is that we are burning 30 times more oxygen than is being replaced.)
-If you are a scientist or environmentalist, you might like to see my proof.
+(One reason is that we are burning about 37 times more oxygen than is being replaced.)
+However, if you are a scientist or environmentalist, you might like to see my proof.
 Please let me know if you find any errors.
 This is part of a bigger project that I’m working on.

 I have the theory that what is causing climate change is NOT carbon dioxide but oxygen depletion.
 I’m not saying carbon dioxide buildup and global warming aren’t a problem.
 I do think that the lack of oxygen (could we call this a global cooling gas?) is much more dramatic; and, therefore, much more of a potential problem.
 In the summary below, you will see three big reasons why I believe oxygen is the bigger problem.